2018-11-11 14:46:42 • ID: 1142

 Lamelles during the Protoaurignacian and the Aurignacian in S/W-France are highly diversified and have not only chronological,but also ecological, economical and paleo-ethnological meanings.
 They can be classified by the several dichotomies: Large vs small; straight vs. slightly curved vs. twisted; tipped vs non-tipped.
 Of importance are also their retouches (ventral, dorsal, alternately, marginal vs semi-abrupt.

-Traditionally, the European Classification of bladelets is based on the Work of Demars and Brun-Ricalens and has described three basic categories.
+Traditionally, the European Classification of bladelets is based on the Work of Demars and Brun-Ricalens and has described several basic categories.

 - Large Lamelles Dufour (subtype Dufour) with straight or only slightly curved profile, 30–45 mm long.
 Such lamelles are common during the "Protoaurignacian"